JWatkins20/classscribe/backlog/system_requirements.md

 As a Professor, I will be able to view attendance logged by the lamps. (desired)

-As a Student, I will be able to scrub through the transcription of my lecture audio and have it synced with the audio and page scan. (optional)
+As a Student, I will be able to scrub through the transcription of my lecture audio and have it synced with the audio and page scan, somewhat like karaoke. (optional)

 As a Professor, I will be able to label Student notebooks as SDAC-usable. (optional)